After the failure and lessons learned with the design and production of Lou1:d I didn’t give up. And started working on Lou1:e.

 I used the same MCU as in Lou1:d, the Atmega 32U4, and componentwise most of the PCB was identical to the predecessor, with the exception that the components was on the correct side.
 Even if I copied almost all components from Lou1:d there was a couple of errors.
 The main problem was that I forgot two resistors for the USB data-lines but it wasn’t harder than getting two PTH resistors with correct values and solder them in line with the USB cable.

 For this layout I also created top-plates, made them as PCBs for ease and let JLCPCB produce these too.
 I also got sheets of cork laser cut by Cotter and placed them between the PCB and the top plate.

 I did forget to make cutouts for the stabilizers and had to do it by hand, but it wasn’t hard with a sharp knife and some bloodshed.

 With this PCB I’ve built two keyboards that I use as daily drivers.
 One at home and one at work.
 For both I use Boba U4 Silent switches.
-I will show both of them in a future post.
+You can read about the first one here.